Heap Memory Debugging

 With basic heap corruption checks, most out-of-bound writes can be detected and the number of overrun bytes before a failure is detected depends on the properties of the heap.
 However, the Light Impact mode is more precise as even a single-byte overrun can be detected.

-Enabling light-impact checking increases the memory usage.
-Each individual allocation uses 9 to 12 additional bytes of memory depending on alignment.
+Enabling light-impact checking increases the memory usage since each individual allocation uses additional bytes of metadata.

-In both cases, the functions involve checking that the first 4 bytes of an allocated block (before the buffer is returned to the user) should be the word 0xABBA1234
+In both cases, the functions involve checking that the first 4 bytes of an allocated block (before the buffer is returned to the user) should be the word 0xABBA1234, and the last 4 bytes of the allocated block (after the buffer is returned to the user) should be the word 0xBAAD5678.

 Different values usually indicate buffer underrun or overrun.
 Overrun indicates that when writing to memory, the data written exceeds the size of the allocated memory, resulting in writing to an unallocated memory area; underrun indicates that when reading memory, the data read exceeds the allocated memory and reads data from an unallocated memory area.